Wednesday 17 April 2024

 Sport, these days, is entertainment and the laws of rugby, in particular, are continuously being tweaked to make the game more appealing to spectators, and to TV audiences.

-And schoolboy rugby, I’d argue, is the most entertaining form of the game – the numbers that turn up at school field around the country every Saturday bear that out.
+And schoolboy rugby, I’d argue, is the most entertaining form of the game – the numbers that turn up at school fields around the country every Saturday bear that out.
 And now you can see most school games on TV too, thanks to SupersportSchools.

 There’s usually no room to spare at the big interschool derby games, and there won’t be again this weekend at the Easter Rugby Festivals.
 There are three in Joburg – at St Stithians, St John’s and King Eward VII School – at a couple of others in other places.